davionpeters/computer-science-class/journal.md

 I'm really excited to dive more deeper into it.
 I was coding a [flappy bird](https://studio.code.org/flappy/6) game amd and i did pretty good on it, I also got to level 6.
 Today I did code hs and i just got a test done. it was a little confusing at first but im willing to learn more about coding.

+# agust 22, 2023
+I downloaded a new app called sphere edu and its really a fun app.
+I controlled a ball and it went really fast, it was fun ti use as well.
+I also did a couple of activites for it as well amd passed them.